shubhamwani96/Shubham_Wani_UIAssignment/src/composites/dashboard/README.md

 # Dashboard Composite

-Dashboard works as a composite which combines two composites "RewardsPoints" and "Transaction".
+Dashboard works as a composite which combines two composites "RewardPoints" and "Transaction".
 It will return Dashboard Page.